 Getting to know yourself is the first step to identifying your life’s purpose.
 This is the reason many career experts encourage students to take a psychometric test.
-Such tests and more specifically personality tests, can tell you what your strengths and weaknesses are, where your talents and ambitions lie and can help you make a well-informed decision about your career.
+Such tests, and more specifically, personality tests, can tell you what your strengths and weaknesses are, where your talents and ambitions lie and can help you make a well-informed decision about your career.

 Everything starts with confidence, and if you want to make others believe in you, you first need to believe in yourself.
 This applies to every job interview you go to, presentation you deliver, meeting you participate in and project you are lead.

-Whether you are trying to impress employers or want to work in a career where persuasion is essential, you will need to possess excellent communication and negotiation skills.
+Whether you are trying to impress employers, or want to work in a career where persuasion is essential, you need to possess excellent communication and negotiation skills.
 Persuasion often refers to the ability to influence other people, make them believe in your ideas, encourage them to see what you are seeing and feel what you are feeling.

 Without creativity, there can be no innovation.
 Creativity requires the courage to let go of certainties and embracing change.
 This is all about inventing, growing, taking risks, breaking the rules, making mistakes and having fun while you are at it.